manishkumart/manishkumart/README.md

 <br />

-- 👨🏻‍💻 Building Tiny Vision Language Models
+- 👨🏻‍💻 Building Vision Language Models
 - 👯 I’m looking to collaborate on some exciting research work in the AI space
 - 💬 Ask me anything about machine learning to NLP